 Check out the route-finding map uploaded in the "Documents" section on EngageGJ.org/micromobility for recommendations on signed bicycle routes to help navigate the city.

 The City of Grand Junction Neighborhood Block Party trailer can only be used within the city limits.
 To find out if your neighborhood is in city limits call Parks and Recreation at 254-3842.

 You will need to submit a Street Closure Permit at least three weeks in advance of your party date.
 Please submit this application in addition to the Block Party Trailer application.
 We include everything you will need for street closure in the trailer, such as required traffic signs and cones.

 Yes, the Trailer may be placed in these areas as long as it is easily accessible to be towed in and out.
 Submit a Block Party Trailer Permit Application at least 3 weeks in advance of your event date.

-Submit a Street Closure Permit Application and a Block Party Trailer Permit Application must be submitted and approved.
+Street Closure Permit Application and a Block Party Trailer Permit Application must be submitted and approved.
 Submit all items at least 3 weeks in advance of your event date.

 Here are a few examples of how to enter an address into the online reporting system.
 If the address is located on a highway, you should list the name of the highway under the St Name field, and leave the St Type blank.

 If you need to report an emergency, call 911.
 If your incident is not an emergency, you can call 970-242-6707 to speak with an officer who will take your report.

 The Grand Junction Police Department can only accept reports for incidents that occur within our jurisdiction.
 If your incident took place outside of the City Limits of Grand Junction, you need to file your report with the corresponding agency.
 If your incident took place in Grand Junction, but you’re not sure if it happened within City Limits or not, you can check the City Limits map.
 If you don’t know where the incident occurred, and you wish to file a report, please call non-emergency dispatch at 970-242-6707.